SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ## Working with Solace High Availability (HA)

-The [Solace Messaging API for JMS]({{ site.links-docs-jms }}){:target="_top"} section “Establishing Connection and Creating Sessions” provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message router in the case of a HA failover of a Solace message router.
+The [Solace Messaging API for JMS]({{ site.links-docs-jms }}){:target="_top"} section "Establishing Connection and Creating Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message router in the case of a HA failover of a Solace message router.
 By default Solace JMS connections will reconnect to the standby message router in the case of an HA failover.

 In general the Solace documentation contains the following note regarding reconnection: